 “It’s happening about seven to 12 weeks after infection and the time course seems to be consistent with telogen effluvium,” says Dr. Jeff Donovan, president of the Canadian Hair Loss Foundation.
-The hair loss specialist, who’s based in Whistler, B.C., has seen multiple recovered COVID-19 patients who started experiencing shedding around June and July.
+The hair loss specialist, who’s based in Whistler, B.C., has seen multiple recovered COVID-19 patients who started experiencing shedding.

 The pandemic is also causing hair loss concerns for those who haven’t contracted the virus.
 “There’s a significant increase in concerns about hair loss right now like we’ve never seen before,” says Dr. Donovan, citing the combination of financial stress, the stress of social isolation and other concerns that were not present pre-COVID-19.
 He says there’s “no doubt” that hair loss issues have increased during this time.